jameshyojaelee/AbGen/docs/README.md

 # AbGen Playbook

-This is the consolidated documentation for the AbGen/AbProp codebase: setup, training, evaluation, generation, preferences/DPO, benchmarks, and guardrails.
+This is the consolidated documentation for the AbGen codebase (package name: `abprop`): setup, training, evaluation, generation, preferences/DPO, benchmarks, and guardrails.

 ## Navigation